TJ Friedl Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.94 team ERA ranks 10th across all league pitching staffs.
+- The Giants have a 3.93 team ERA that ranks 10th across all MLB pitching staffs.

-- The Giants give up the seventh-fewest home runs in baseball (101 total, 1.1 per game).
+- The Giants allow the seventh-fewest home runs in baseball (102 total, 1.1 per game).

-- The right-hander last appeared on Friday against the Pittsburgh Pirates, when he threw 4 2/3 innings, allowing two earned runs while giving up five hits.
+- In his last time out on Saturday against the Pittsburgh Pirates, the right-hander tossed six innings, giving up one earned run while surrendering four hits.

+- The 35-year-old has a 2.82 ERA and 8.6 strikeouts per nine innings across 17 games this season, while allowing a batting average of .272 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.